-Returns a list of all visible nodes in the system, except the local node.
-Same as nodes (visible).
+Returns a list of all nodes connected to this node through normal connections (that is, hidden nodes are not listed).
+Same as nodes(visible).

 Returns a list of nodes according to the argument specified.
 The returned result, when the argument is a list, is the list of nodes satisfying the disjunction(s) of the list elements.